quantify-os/quantify-core/docs/tutorials/Tutorial 3. Building custom analyses - the data analysis framework.md

 ## Extending the BaseAnalysis

-While the above stand-alone class provides the gist of an analysis, we can do even better by defining a structured framework that all analysis need to adhere to and factoring out the pieces of code that are common to most analyses.
+While the above stand-alone class provides the gist of an analysis, we can do even better by defining a structured framework that all analyses need to adhere to and factoring out the pieces of code that are common to most analyses.
 Beside that, the overall functionality can be improved.

 Here is where the {class}`~quantify_core.analysis.base_analysis.BaseAnalysis` enters the scene.
 It allows us to focus only on the particular aspect of our custom analysis by implementing only the relevant methods.
 Take a look at how the above class is implemented where we are making use of the analysis framework.
-For completeness, a fully documented {class}`~quantify_core.analysis.fitting_models.CosineModel` that can serve as a template is shown as well.
+For completeness, a fully documented {class}`~quantify_core.analysis.fitting_models.CosineModel` which can serve as a template is shown as well.

 ```{code-cell} ipython3
 display_source_code(CosineModel)